codurance/site/src/_posts/2018-12-08-wait-and-await.md

 - C#
 ---

-While I wait to put the effort on my Safety Musings part 2 post, I decided to talk about a small little thing regarding the retrieval of results on C# while using async.
+While I take my time to put the effort on my Safety Musings part 2 post, I'have decided to talk about a small little thing regarding the retrieval of results on C# while using async.

 This came to mind as I was looking at someone add `Wait()` to get the result of the async method.

-So let's have some small piece of code, that does nothing of interest, but throw an exception within the async.
+So lets have some small piece of code, that does nothing of interest, but throws an exception within the async call.

 ```C#
  class Program